MADLABatUCI/target-intercept-collab-ai/README.md

 _'instructions.html'_ --> _'instructions-gameplay-pg1.html'_ --> _'instructions-gameplay-pg2.html'_ --> _'instructions-gameplay-pg3.html'_ --> _'instructions-gameplay-pg4.html'_ --> _'instructions-AI.html'_.

 After _'instructions-AI.html'_, which informs the player about the presence of an AI collaborator, the participant is sent is sent to _'integrity-pledge.html'_ where all participants sign an integrity pledge.
 After signing this, the player is sent to the main experiment, _'game-main-exp.html'_.
+Once the particpant has completed the experiment, they are redirected to _'complete.html'_ where there is a redirect code back to Prolific.

 <h3>
 The JavaScript children of each of the fornamed HTML pages: